jmaerte/ANUBiS/README.md

 mkdir build
 cmake --build <path/to/project>/build --target ANUBiS -- -j 4
 cd build
-make SHELL=<cmd/sh>
+make
 ```

 Remember to prepend `sudo` when necessary!
 The Shell command is necessary if you are on windows and have a sh.exe in your PATH environment variable.
-You should set it to cmd.exe then.
+You should set it to cmd

+Be aware that when building with MinGW on Windows you should not have a sh.exe in your PATH environment variable (this is due to MinGW).
+This can happen when you have installed git on your machine.
+Here are some Solutions and cases in which they function:

+**If you are permitted to change system variables:**
+Remove the path containing sh.exe from the PATH variable.

+**You are building the project in the console:**
+Append `SHELL=cmd` to the make command.

+**You are using an IDE that does not let you set flags for the make command:**
+Set the user environment variable `MAKEFLAGS=SHELL=cmd`.

 ## License